 The two nutrients required for the PEMT gene to function are choline and the methyl donor SAMe.

 Foods rich in choline include liver, eggs, soybean lecithin, sunflower lecithin, chicken, beef, salmon, cod, shitake mushrooms, and soy flour, which are the highest choline foods.

 According to Dr. Ben Lynch, 70% of the SAMe produce by your methylation cycle is used by your PEMT gene to make phosphatidylcholine.
-This only leaves 30% of the SAMe produced for the other 200 plus process that depend upon SAMe to function.
+This only leaves 30% of the SAMe produced for the other 200 plus process that depends upon SAMe to function.